displaycoffee/personal/wordpress/dev/themes/ambase/readme.txt

 == Installation ==

-In WordPress admin panel, do the following:
+In WordPress, do the following:

 1. Appearance > Themes > Add New Theme.
 2. Click on "Upload Theme" button.